Core Pillar Article

 The Cognitive Estimation Framework: How to Quantify Human Mental Workload

-In simple terms: What this means for your daily work is that mental exhaustion isn't just "in your head"—it's a real, measurable drain caused by your environment, and you can calculate exactly when and why it will happen.
+In simple terms: What this means for your daily work is that mental exhaustion isn't just "in your head" — a lot of it comes from your environment and how work is structured, and that part you can actually examine and improve.

 1. The Problem with "Trying Harder"